 Contracts, arbitration, Supreme Court of the United States, SCOTUS employment law

 Dodge, Jaime L. and Pollman, Elizabeth, "Arbitration, Consent and Contractual Theory: The Implications of EEOC v.Waffle House" (2003).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2566.